numpy/numpy/doc/neps/new-iterator-ufunc.rst

 It's still a lot better than seven seconds, but still over ten times worse than the built-in function.
-Here, the inner loop has 100 elements, and its iterating 10000 times.
+Here, the inner loop has 100 elements, and it's iterating 10000 times.
 If we were coding in C, our performance would already be as good as the built-in performance, but in Python there is too much overhead.